Children may have been targets in Ohio triple homicide, police say - NewsBreak

 During an update Tuesday, Kelley said whoever fired the gunshots knew the two children were inside the car, saying it is unclear if the shooters intended for the children to die, but added it’s clear the shooters didn’t care.

-Kelley is asking for the public’s help and further tips that could lead to the discovery of the Altima or of the people involved.
+Kelley is asking for the public’s help and further tips that could lead to the discovery of the Altima or of the people involved.4 arrested in Nashville murder-for-hire plot

 Kelley said the suspect’s car was in the apartment complex during the day.
 The shooting, which didn’t happen until that night, appeared to be planned.
 Someone may have seen who was inside the car during that time, he added.